 Learn More About the Helicopter Licence

-- Learning to become a helicopter pilot is a significant commitment and a huge achievement in life.
+- Learning to become a helicopter pilot is a huge achievement in life.
 We believe you should enjoy the process of learning.

-- With no busy airport and air traffic control, there’s no wasted time and money sitting waiting for take off permission.
-We simply climb aboard and fly.
+- With no busy airport and air traffic control, there’s no wasted time and money waiting for take off clearance.
+All the time you spend in the air is useful and cost-effective.

-- As you progress in training, you will learn the procedures of flying into large airports with ease.
+- As you progress in training, you will learn the procedures of flying into different scales of airport.

-- You will need to complete a minimum of 45 hours for the PPL(H), plus 9 multiple choice written exams, a skills test and an oral radio test.
+- You will need to complete a minimum of 45 hours for the PPL(H), plus 9 multiple choice written exams, a skills test and a practical radio test.

-- All of these exercises can be completed here at our home base of Walton Wood airfield.
+- All of the exercises can be completed here at our home base of Walton Wood Airfield.

-- Above all, we take great pride in teaching safe, confident pilots who will enjoy sharing the love of flying with their friends.
+- Above all, we take great pride in teaching safe, confident pilots who will enjoy sharing the love of flying with their friends and family.

 The PPL(H) Overview